 We extend the investigation of the $t$-resilient model in arbitrary graphs, in various complementary directions.

 \subparagraph{Lower Bounds for Consensus.}

 We affirmatively prove the conjecture from~\cite{CastanedaFPRRT23} that their consensus algorithm is indeed optimal (among oblivious algorithms) for \emph{every} graph~$G$, and not only for symmetric graphs.
-That is, we show that, for every graph~$G$, no oblivious algorithms can solve consensus in $G$ in less than $\radius(G,t)$ rounds under the $t$-resilient model.
+That is, we show that, for every graph~$G$, no oblivious algorithm can solve consensus in $G$ in less than $\radius(G,t)$ rounds under the $t$-resilient model.
 This result is achieved by revisiting the notion of \emph{information flow graph} defined in~\cite{CastanedaFPRRT23} for fixing some inaccuracies in the original definition.
-We present a more robust (an accurate) definition of information flow graph, and we provide a characterization of the number of rounds required to solve consensus as a function of some structural property of that graph.
+We present a more robust (and accurate) definition of information flow graph, and we provide a characterization of the number of rounds required to solve consensus as a function of some structural property of that graph.
 With this characterization at hand, we establish the optimality of the algorithm in~\cite{CastanedaFPRRT23} by showing that $\radius(G,t)$ rounds are necessary for the information flow graph to satisfy the desired property required for consensus solvability.